kaisenlinux/manpages-dev/category/Mount/mount.md

               UUID=uuid
                      Filesystem universally unique identifier.
 The format of the UUID is usually a series of hex digits separated by hyphens.
 See also -U.

                      Note that mount(8) uses UUIDs as strings.
 The UUIDs from the command line or from fstab(5) are not converted to internal binary representation.
-The  string  representa‐ tion of the UUID should be based on lower case characters.
+The  string  repre‐ sentation of the UUID should be based on lower case characters.

               PARTLABEL=label
                      Human  readable  partition  identifier.
-This identifier is independent on filesystem and does not change by mkfs or mkswap operations It's supported for example for GUID
+This identifier is independent on filesystem and does not change by mkfs or mkswap operations It's supported for example for
-                     Partition Tables (GPT).
+                     GUID Partition Tables (GPT).

               PARTUUID=uuid
                      Partition universally unique identifier.
-This identifier is independent on filesystem and does not change by mkfs or mkswap operations  It's supported  for  example  for
-                     GUID Partition Tables (GPT).
+This identifier is independent on filesystem and does not change by mkfs or mkswap operations  It's supported  for  example for GUID Partition Tables (GPT).

               ID=id  Hardware  block device ID as generated by udevd.
 This identifier is usually based on WWN (unique storage identifier) and assigned by the hardware manufacturer.
-See ls
-                     /dev/disk/by-id for more details, this directory and running udevd is required.
-This identifier is not recommended for generic use as the identifier is not strictly  de‐ fined and it depends on udev, udev rules and hardware.
+See ls /dev/disk/by-id for more details, this directory and running udevd is required.
+This identifier is not recommended for generic  use  as  the  identifier  is  not strictly defined and it depends on udev, udev rules and hardware.

        The  command lsblk --fs provides an overview of filesystems, LABELs and UUIDs on available block devices.
-The command blkid -p <device> provides details about a filesystem on the spec‐ ified device.
+The command blkid -p <device> provides details about a filesystem on the specified device.

        Don't forget that there is no guarantee that UUIDs and labels are really unique, especially if you move, share or copy the device.
-Use lsblk -o +UUID,PARTUUID to verify that the UUIDs are really unique in your system.
+Use lsblk -o +UUID,PARTUUID to verify that  the
+       UUIDs are really unique in your system.

        The  recommended  setup  is to use tags (e.g. UUID=uuid) rather than /dev/disk/by-{label,uuid,id,partuuid,partlabel} udev symlinks in the /etc/fstab file.
 Tags are more readable, robust and portable.
 The mount(8) command internally uses udev symlinks, so the use of symlinks in /etc/fstab has no advantage over tags.
 For more details see libblkid(3).

        The proc filesystem is not associated with a special device, and when mounting it, an arbitrary keyword—for example, proc—can be used instead of a device specification.
-(The customary choice none is less fortunate: the error message `none already mounted' from mount can be confusing.)
+(The cus‐ tomary choice none is less fortunate: the error message `none already mounted' from mount can be confusing.)

    The files /etc/fstab, /etc/mtab and /proc/mounts
        The  file  /etc/fstab  (see  fstab(5)), may contain lines describing what devices are usually mounted where, using which options.
-The default location of the fstab(5) file can be overrid‐ den with the --fstab path command-line option (see below for more details).
+The default location of the fstab(5) file can be overridden with the --fstab path command-line option (see below for more details).

        The command

               mount -a [-t type] [-O optlist]

        (usually given in a bootscript) causes all filesystems mentioned in fstab (of the proper type and/or having or not having the proper options) to be mounted  as  indicated,  except for those whose line contains the noauto keyword.
 Adding the -F option will make mount fork, so that the filesystems are mounted in parallel.

        When mounting a filesystem mentioned in fstab or mtab, it suffices to specify on the command line only the device, or only the mount point.

        The programs mount and umount traditionally maintained a list of currently mounted filesystems in the file /etc/mtab.
-The support for regular classic /etc/mtab is completely disabled at compile time by default, because on current Linux systems it is better to make /etc/mtab a symlink to /proc/mounts instead.
-The regular mtab file maintained in userspace cannot  re‐ liably work with namespaces, containers and other advanced Linux features.
-If the regular mtab support is enabled, then it's possible to use the file as well as the symlink.
+The support for regular classic /etc/mtab is completely dis‐ abled at compile time by default, because on current Linux systems it is better to make /etc/mtab a symlink to /proc/mounts instead.
+The regular mtab file maintained in  userspace cannot reliably work with namespaces, containers and other advanced Linux features.
+If the regular mtab support is enabled, then it's possible to use the file as well as the sym‐ link.

        If no arguments are given to mount, the list of mounted filesystems is printed.